 In February of 1964, just after learning that the college he had worked to establish (Huntington, now part of Laurentian University) was funded and would go forward, the Rev. Dr. James A. Lyttle died at his home in North Bay.
 His elder son, James Cameron Lyttle (pictured below), went on to become an electrician, electrical inspector, and then Code Application Technician for the electrical code in the Province of Ontario.
 He also served as a Worshipful Master, earned a patent for a machine control system, and produced four children (the eldest of whom is your humble author).
 The Rev. Lyttle's younger son, Ross Orville Lyttle, was a high school guidance counselor, Registrar of Trinity Western University near Vancouver, the father of two great children, and the source of the vast majority of the research for this story.

 My DNA has been analyzed by the YFull corporation (YF08273).
-This has revealed an anomaly (hg19
+This has documented an anomaly (hg19